-Q). ____ and 21 other prominent women form the Parents’ Music Resource Center, which calls for labeling offensive music content.
-Congress holds hearings; the record industry creates a universal warning sticker – which then becomes a badge of honor for edgy artists. (a) Barbara Bush, (b) Tipper Gore, (c) Marilyn Qualyle, (d) Joan Mondale, (e) Jill Biden
+Q). ____ and 21 other prominent women from the Parents’ Music Resource Center, which calls for labeling offensive music content.
+Congress holds hearings; the record industry creates a universal warning sticker – which then becomes a badge of honor for edgy artists. (a) Barbara Bush, (b) Tipper Gore, (c) Marilyn Quall, (d) Joan Mondale, (e) Jill Biden

 Q).
 What is the difference between prudence and morality?

 Q).
 Who was the first man on the moon?

 Q).
 The Pony Express was (at the time) the fastest way to send a letter across the Continental U.S. Composed of 400 horses and 180 riders (at its peak), it covered a distance of 1800 miles and could deliver a parcel from one end to the other in 10 days (from Missouri to California) instead of the several weeks it normally took.
 It lasted a total of 18 months before closing down in 1861.
 What major historical event caused it to shut down?

 Q).
 What are the 12 signs of the Zodiac?